KiteBoarder/interview-concepts/README.md

 [Sample Iterator](./Java/IteratorTest.java)

+### Comparator vs Comparable:
+**Comparable**

+A comparable object is capable of comparing itself with another object.
+The class itself must implements the java.lang.Comparable interface in order to be able to compare its instances.

+method: int compareTo(T o)

+**Comparator**

+A comparator object is capable of comparing two different objects.
+The class is not comparing its instances, but some other class’s instances.
+This comparator class must implement the java.util.Comparator interface.

+method: int compare(T o1, T o2)

+It also has many comparators such as: naturalOrder(), reverseOrder().

 ### Comparator<? super T>
 Meaning anything super type of T.

 This follows the PECS mnemonic: "Producer Extends, Consumer Super", which means that producers of things should work with things that have an upper bound ( ? extends T) and consumers (like comparator implementations that use things) should work with lower bounds ( ? super T).
 [Link](https://stackoverflow.com/a/13786317/3769451)

+Why ? super T:
+It means T or any super class of T. Consider we are sorting an array of Dogs.
+As the comparator we can pass an Animal comparator (which for example compares animals based on their weights).

 ### method references (Java 8):
 ```